oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 ## Task 2: Upload Data to Object Storage

-1. Create an Object Storage Bucket (This step is optional in case the bucket is already created)
+1. Create an Object Storage Bucket

 a.
-First, From the OCI Services menu, click Object Storage.
+First, From the OCI Services menu, click 'Object Storage'.

 ![Navigate to Object Storage](images/cloud-storage-bucket.png " ")

 b.
 Then, Select Compartment from the left dropdown menu.
 Choose the compartment matching your name or company name.
+If you are the **only** user of the tenancy, you can use the Root compartment for purposes of this lab.

 ![Select Compartment](images/compartment.png " ")

 c.
-Next click Create Bucket
+Next click 'Create Bucket'

 ![Create bucket](images/bucket.png " ")